The next round of CanHepC fellowships will start in September 2026.

 How to apply

 Applications for trainee fellowships MUST be made online via the apply button below.
-You will be ask to complete the online form providing all the necessary information and to upload a certain number of documents (see the list below).
-Please note ONLY PDF documents can be uploaded, please convert your documents in pdf beforehand.
+You will be asked to complete the online form providing all the necessary information and to upload the documents listed below.
+Kindly upload your documents in pdf form.

-3. Two (2) reference forms and letters of support - pdfs to upload
+2. Two (2) reference forms and letters of support

-6. Proof of enrolment at University (not required for Postdocs) - pdf to upload
+5. Proof of enrolment at University (not required for Postdocs)

-8. Foreign trainees must submit documentation indicating permission to study and perform research within Canada prior to the award start date (September 1st) - pdfs to upload
+7. For foreign trainees only: documentation indicating permission to study and perform research within Canada prior to the award start date (September 1st)

 Apply now